-Appeals for Housing Benefit and Council Tax Support
+Appeals for Housing Benefit, Council Tax Support and Discretionary Housing Payments

 If you don't agree with a decision we have made about your claim there are a number of things you can do.